Fundamental analysis for cryptocurrency is not as simple as it is for fiat currencies and is still an evolving field.

 The key metrics to assess the demand for bitcoin include the number of transactions, median value of transactions, number of unique addresses, fees earned by miners, merchant adoption, social metrics and trading activity.

 These demand drivers have been manipulated to produce various fundamental indicators for bitcoin.
-For example, the Network Value to Transactions (NVT) ratio acts like a price-earnings ratio for a stock, where the network value is divided by the USD value of transactions on the network to give a sense of whether the cryptocurrency is under- or over-valued based on economic activity (as proxied by the USD value of transactions).
+For example, the Network Value to Transactions (NVT) ratio acts like the Price-Earnings ratio for a stock, where the network value is divided by the USD value of transactions on the network to give a sense of whether the cryptocurrency is under- or over-valued based on economic activity (as proxied by the USD value of transactions).

 The Market Value to Realised Value (MVRV) ratio takes a similar approach, dividing the network value by realised value (which accounts for at which time and price coins were bought or sold to give an indication of the balance between long-term investors and short-term speculators).
 If market value deviates too much from realised value, it suggests bitcoin is over- or under-valued.